OfficeDev/office-js-docs-pr/docs/concepts/add-in-development-best-practices.md

 - Account for accessibility - make your add-in easy for all users to interact with, and accommodate assistive technologies such as screen readers.

 - Design for all platforms and input methods, including mouse/keyboard and [touch](#optimize-for-touch).
 Ensure that your UI is responsive to different form factors.

-For templates that apply design principles that you can use and customize as you develop your add-in, see [UX design patterns for Office Add-ins](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code).

 ### Optimize for touch